150+ conversations. Infinite insights.

 We get it: the time pressure is real

 Like most of you, we aren't paid employees.
-We work on Sparkie in our free time while doing freelance work and contracting to pay the bills and keep the software running.
+We work on Sparkie on top of full time day-jobs in the same fields that give us the expertise to build software.
 So we know what it's like to be an all-volunteer organization and "be broke."
-But we also recognize the value of good software to power a business and take it to the next level, and we pay for it when it saves us time and headaches (like this nifty SquareSpace website).
+But we also recognize the value of good software to power a business and take it to the next level, and we pay for it when it saves us time (like this nifty SquareSpace website).

 Investing in the right technology when you need it is one of the smartest things you can do to set yourself up for success.
 So why wait any longer for good software that is easy to understand and fun to use?
 Try Sparkie now.